RELISH: LLM REgression with a Latent Iterative State Head: Expanded Experimental Setup

-\textit{Omitting this inital projection is highly parameter inefficient}.
+\textit{Omitting this initial projection is highly parameter-inefficient}.
 By directly utilizing the raw hidden states ($X(x) = H(x)$), the model bypasses the projection matrix $W$, reducing the total parameter count by $d^2$ initially.
 However, the $L$ downstream refinement layers now operate at the full LLM backbone's dimension $d$ instead of $d_h$.
 Within each refinement layer, each multi-head cross-attention block introduces at least $\approx 3d^2$ additional parameters, since each projection matrix for the query, value, and key ($W_m^Q, W_m^K, W_m^V$) now operate in $d$.
 Similarly, each feed-forward network introduces $\approx 8d^2$ additional parameters, assuming our 2-layer setup where each layer is now of shape $d \times 4d$.
-Thus, omitting the inital projection at least contributes $\mathcal{O}(L \cdot 11d^2)$ additional parameters.
-Consequently, the initial savings of $d^2$ from dropping $W$ are vastly overshadowed by the quadratic parameter explosion in the refinement steps.
+Thus, omitting the initial projection at least contributes $\mathcal{O}(L \cdot 11d^2)$ additional parameters.
+Consequently, the $d^2$ parameters saved by dropping $W$ are vastly overshadowed by the quadratic parameter explosion in the refinement steps.

 Empirically, this quadratic scaling no longer renders {\method} as lightweight.
-Under our configuration with $L=3$, setting $d_h=d$ scales the trainable footprint to approximately $\approx 32d^2$.
-For our LLM backbones with large hidden state dimensions (e.g., $d \ge 4096$ versus $d_h =256$, see Table~\ref{tab:lightweight_detailed}), this effectively scacles overall parameters by a factor of $~\approx 512$, requiring over hundreds of millions of parameters.
+Under our configuration with $L=3$, setting $d_h=d$ scales the trainable footprint to approximately $32d^2$.
+For our LLM backbones with large hidden state dimensions (e.g., $d \ge 4096$ versus $d_h =256$, see Table~\ref{tab:lightweight_detailed}), this effectively scales overall parameters by a factor of $\sim 512$, requiring over hundreds of millions of parameters.
 As a result, this full-dimension configuration introduces \textit{substantially more trainable parameters} than even LoRA.
-We suspect that this quadratic scaling will yield dimenishing returns in predictive performance that will not justify this explosive additional overhead.
+We suspect that this quadratic scaling will yield diminishing returns in predictive performance that will not justify this explosive additional overhead.

 Moreover, beyond the severe parameter inefficiency, omitting this projection step forces the iterative refinement mechanism to operate directly on the raw pre-trained representation space, prohibiting the model's ability to transform those frozen representations into a specialized, task-specific manifold before the cross-attention interactions begin.
 Therefore, we do not experiment with setting $d_h = d$ in our experiments.